How to Treat Alcoholism

 It is only when the alcoholic finally does decide he needs help to handle his perpetual addiction that family members can then assist him to find an effective rehab program.
 Families often find out that there are a variety of treatment modalities with varying degrees of effectiveness.

-Narconon offers a proven method of drug and alcohol treatment in over 40 countries of the world.
+Narconon offers a unique method of drug and alcohol treatment in dozens of countries of the world.
 Narconon has been succeeding in helping alcoholics and drug addicts across the world since it was started in Arizona in 1966.

 Length of treatment is another significant factor.
-It may take 3-6 months or even longer for one to complete the full Narconon drug and alcohol rehabilitation program.
-However, that time frame is consistent with the recommendations of many agencies, including the National Institute on Drug Addiction of the United States (NIDA).
-They state that “Generally, for residential or outpatient treatment, participation for less than 90 days is of limited effectiveness, and lasting significantly longer is recommended for maintaining positive outcomes.”
+It may take up to two months or even longer for one to complete the full Narconon drug and alcohol rehabilitation program.
+However, a long-term program is consistent with the recommendations of many agencies, including the National Institute on Drug Addiction of the United States (NIDA).

-When you or your family member are looking for treatment of alcohol abuse, therefore, you should be looking for a long-term alcohol treatment program.
+When you or your family member are looking for treatment of alcohol abuse, therefore, you should be looking for a long-term alcohol program.
 You would also be wise to find a drug-free program.
 Some facilities give drugs to prevent an alcoholic from drinking and other drugs are sometimes prescribed for mental disorders that some people may think exist in a recovering alcoholic.
 These drugs, however, are usually addictive.
 At Narconon, we have found that once an individual has been fully addressed and overcome their addiction, symptoms of mental disorders are usually also alleviated.